Grace Notes

 About

-John Cheyenne Wilbur graduated in 1979 from Princeton Theological Seminary with a Masters of Divinity degree.
+John Cheyenne Wilbur graduated in 1975 from Oberlin College with a Bachelor of Arts degree majoring in Communications, and in 1979 from Princeton Theological Seminary with a Master of Divinity degree.
 He was ordained a Presbyterian minister and called as an Assistant Minister to the Westminster Presbyterian Church in Sacramento, California.
 His title was Pastor of Hunger Ministries.

 While at Princeton, The New York Times published an opinion piece of his called “Does Princeton Seminary Need a Shot of the Secular?”
 This led to an invitation from Martin Arnold, Managing Editor of The New York Times Magazine to write an extended piece for the magazine.
 After leaving Westminster Church, he wrote a column for The Sacramento Union called “Worship Watch” reviewing worship services.

-He stepped off the grid to pursue writing full time by migrating up to Port Townsend, WA.
-Here he was introduced to the great outdoors – originally hailing from New Jersey – and the alternative lifestyle.
-He pierced his ear, grew out his hair, worked in a collective restaurant, wrote his first book and continued “Worship Watch” with The Port Townsend Leader.
+He stepped off the grid to pursue writing full time and migrated up to Port Townsend, WA.
+Here he was introduced to the great outdoors – originally hailing from the New York City area – and the alternative lifestyle.
+He pierced his ear, grew out his hair, worked in a collective restaurant, wrote his first book called The Tit Man and continued “Worship Watch” with The Port Townsend Leader.

 Picking apples in the Okanogan Valley, he squirreled some extra cash and headed to the Big Island, Hawaii.
 There he continued off the grid, living in a coffee shack, managing a coffee house and writing for West Hawaii Today as an arts critic at large.